DissidentTrainings/xp-practices-workshop/practices/JustEnoughDesign.md

 # Just Enough Design

 Small steps in design decisions creates the chance for more decisions defered to a later stage in the development process.
+You just need enough hard validated design decisions for now and a Idea where it goes to.
+This is not a replacement for capacity planning and all the magic.

 ## Warning